KleistLab/GInPipe/README.md

 #### 2.2 Reported cases data file

-To compare estimated population dynamics with reported active cases, you can include a table in the folder [`reported_cases`](./reported_cases).
-Also provide the following parameters in the corresponding config field like this:
+To compare estimated population dynamics with reported active cases, provide the following parameters in the corresponding config field like this:

   ```
   reported_cases: ["path/to/reported_cases.csv","\t","date","active_cases","%m/%d/%y"]